onnela-lab/forest/README.md

 pip install git+https://github.com/onnela-lab/forest
 ```

 Currently, all imports from `forest` must be explicit.
-For example:
+For the below example you need to import:
 ```
+from forest.bonsai.simulate_log_data import sim_log_data
+from forest.bonsai.simulate_gps_data import sim_GPS_data
 from forest.jasmine.traj2stats import gps_stats_main
-from forest.poplar.functions.io import read_json
+from forest.willow.log_stats import log_stats_main
 ```

 To immediately test out forest, adapt the filepaths in the code below and run:
 ```
-# Import forest
-import forest
+# Run the above 4 imports
+# In future, it would be great to have all functions import automatically

 # 1. If you don't have any smartphone data (yet) you can generate fake data
 path_to_synthetic_gps_data = "ENTER/PATH1/HERE"